OctupusTea/DarkRoom-MC/README.md

 Then you should see the directories of `saves`, `resourcepacks`, etc. If any of which doesn't exist, create a new directory.

 ## So...
-You Have Lots of Time Goffing Around, Aren't You?
+You Have Lots of Time Goofing Around, Aren't You?

 *Well, yes, but actually no.* **Sweats nervously\**